 Lady Products – I don’t use these as I’m a man, but on behalf of all the women out there they’re included.
 Tampons or pads can actually be quite hard to find in some places particularly in more conservative countries outside the major cities, best to just take some along just in case.

-Not an exhaustive list but these are the top of mind stuff that I have found really annoying when I forget it.
+Not an exhaustive list of long term travel essentials but these are the top of mind stuff that I have found really annoying when I forget it.
 Add to my list in the comments if I’ve forgotten anything!